 - 1. Be courteous to other clients and staff; - 2.
-Be on time for all appointments and cancel 24 hours in advance; - Report to the reception desk upon arrival for appointments; - 4.
-To respect the rights of others including their confidentiality; - Discuss yourself/family/children's (as appropriate) symptoms and problems with your service provider as honestly and as completely as possible; - Participate fully in the decisions regarding the services that you receive; - Follow the service and support plans that you agree upon with NCSS staff; - 8.
-Ask questions about any aspect of your treatment that you do not agree with or understand; - Learn more about NCSS programs, practices, procedures and policies so you can make the best use of the services that are available; - Keep NCSS informed of any changes in your personal situation such as, address, phone numbers, insurance or income information; - 11.
+Be on time for all appointments and cancel 24 hours in advance; - 3.
+Report to the reception desk upon arrival for appointments; - 4.
+To respect the rights of others including their confidentiality; - 5.
+Discuss yourself/family/children's (as appropriate) symptoms and problems with your service provider as honestly and as completely as possible; - 6.
+Participate fully in the decisions regarding the services that you receive; - Follow the service and support plans that you agree upon with NCSS staff; - 8.
+Ask questions about any aspect of your treatment that you do not agree with or understand; - 9.
+Learn more about NCSS programs, practices, procedures and policies so you can make the best use of the services that are available; - 10.
+Keep NCSS informed of any changes in your personal situation such as, address, phone numbers, insurance or income information; - 11.
 Pay for services as you receive them; notify NCSS of any insurance changes.
 Some providers are not covered by all insurances and you could then be responsible for payment.
-In certain cases you may need to change providers.
+In certain cases you may need to change providers. - 12.
+Inform your service provider, community support provider, or case manager if you wish to discontinue your therapy sessions; - 13.
+Not carry any weapons onto NCSS property or engage in threatening behavior; - 14.
+Attend all appointments alcohol and drug free.